 My children and husband are what matter to me most, so what better investment of my time than that.

 Granted, there are many other things that are “necessary”, but prioritizing and focusing on things that “matter” will give you a bigger return.

 I’ve learned to be grateful for so many things.

-For my children’s existence, their health, their love, their joy, the opportunity to be constantly present, and grateful to the people who lend me a hand from time to time (my mother and my mother-in-law in particular).
+For my children’s existence, their health, our health, their love, their joy, the opportunity to be constantly present, and grateful to the people who lend me a hand from time to time (my mother and my mother-in-law in particular).

 They won’t be little for ever

 I recently read a quote on Pinterest that read “Motherhood: where the days are long and the years are short”.

 Before we know it they are off to college and living their own lives.
 It is my personal goal every single day, despite the craziness of my routine, that I get to enjoy them and be in the moment.

 Granted, easier said than done.
 That’s why it takes a daily effort and intentional commitment.